mateusrissi/check_mk_plugins/error_counter/readme.md

 ====================

     This script works as a plugin for check_mk.
-It will count the errors (setted by the errorListKeys variable) found in the log file in the logFileName variable.
+It will count the errors (setted by the errorListKeys variable) found in the log file (logFileName variable).

 ## Install